GiulioRusso/Impossible-Pacman/README.md

 # Impossible Pacman
-Pacman game implementation in C++ and Qt with artificial intelligence mode using Floyd Warshall algorithm for shortest path.
+Pacman game implementation in C++ and Qt with artificial intelligence mode using Floyd-Warshall algorithm for shortest path.

 <img src="./images/Map.png" width="50%">